Loans for Home Improvement

 Compare Home Improvement Loans

 However, you can also choose to take out a secured loan that uses your home as collateral.
 Doing so could allow you to borrow a greater sum and you could access lower interest rates too.
-Well, that sounds great doesn’t it?
-Whoa there horsey, it’s not quite that simple.
-Never forget that putting your home up as security means it’s at potential risk of being pulled from under you.
+However, this is a risk because if you are unable to pay your loan then your home could be repossessed as payment.

-With either avenue, you may find that borrowing slightly more earns you a better interest rate, but that’s no reason to start adding a swimming pool onto your improvement plans.
-Wisdom dictates that it’s not smart to borrow more than you need, unless the total you pay back works out less.
+With either avenue, you may find that borrowing slightly more earns you a better interest rate, but it is usually best not to borrow more than you need unless the total pay back is less.

-For example, if you want to borrow around £3,900 for a bathroom with a special spa bath, you may find that borrowing £4,000 gets you a better interest rate, and means you pay less back overall.
+For example, if you want to borrow around £3,900 for a bathroom with a special spa bath, you may find that borrowing £4,000 gets you a better interest rate, and means you pay less back overall, although it is important to check the details before agreeing to the loan and signing your agreement, as this may not always be the case and sometimes it is best to only borrow what you need.

 Look at the Total Costs

-Whichever path you trot down, you’ll want to compare deals as straightforwardly as possible.
+Whether you decide on a secured or an unsecured loan, you’ll want to compare deals as straightforwardly as possible.
 This means looking at the total cost of a home improvement loan, not just the representative interest rates or monthly repayment cost.

-It’s incredibly important to know you can afford to pay back the monthly sum, and for the full length of the loan.
-After all, you don’t want to live on porridge alone, you’ll get scurvy.
-If you’d like to enjoy a few months free of repayments while you get your jobs done, look out for deals that include a repayment holiday.
+It’s important to know you can afford to pay back the monthly sum for the full length of the loan.
+Getting into greater financial difficulty for a loan can lead to a spiral of further debt, so make sure you can afford repayments and if you’d like a few months grace look out for deals that include a repayment holiday.

-Of course, there’s a little more to getting a good deal than just looking at the interest rate advertised, so let’s look at the bigger picture.
-Firstly, remember that the representative annual percentage rate (APR) shown will be available to 51% of people accepted for the loan, which means the most attractive rate isn’t secured by 49%.
+Of course, there’s more to getting a good deal than just looking at the interest rate advertised, so let’s look at the bigger picture.
+Firstly, remember that the annual percentage rate (APR) shown will only be accessible to those who meet the criteria, for those who don’t they’ll be offered a different interest rate.
 Next, look out for things like early redemption fees.
-These may be payable if you want to overpay repayments or pay off your loan early.
+These may be payable if you want to overpay repayments or pay off your loan.

 Arrangement Fees for Home Improvement Loans